-The interpretative signs along the way are an excellent way to learn more about the area and caves in general.
+The interpretative signs along the path are an excellent way to learn more about the area and caves in general.

 They also warn you when you get to the one part of the cave that you need to duck to get through.

-In the middle of the cave, there is a set of seats which I am guessing is for ranger lead programs.
+In the middle of the cave, there is a set of seats, which I am guessing are for ranger lead programs.

 When you reach the end, you will see a sign that notes this and tells you to walk back the way you came and out of the cave.

-Mushpot is a nice intro cave because it is 700 feet which is not short and because it gives you an understanding of what you will see in the rest of the park, albeit on a much larger scale.
+Mushpot Cave is an excellent intro cave.
+It is 700 feet, which is not short, and it gives you an understanding of what you will see in the rest of the park, albeit on a much larger scale.